espoirMur/my-blog-gastby/content/draft-blogs/read-emails-python/index.md

 In the next part, we will see how you can write unit tests for this piece of code.
 So stay tuned for more.

-You can check the code form this tutorial at this GitHub repository.
+You can check the code form this tutorial at this [Github repository]().

 Cheers!